demonnic/muddler/README.md

 ```

 Once your project is configured, simply `muddle` in the root directory and it will create a build directory, inside of which will be the .xml and .mpackage files it created.

-There's more information in the wiki (if there isn't, sorry), be sure to check it out for better documentation.

 ## Currently working